Sheltie Information

 A list of Breeder web pages maintained on the Dogpatch Sheltie pages.
 Also see the listing of Breeders on my links page.

-List of Shetland Sheepdog regional club web pages!
+Follow this link for a List of Shetland Sheepdog regional club web pages

 Local clubs are the best way to get involved, meet other Sheltie lovers, or find information